Deploy Model

 - Tenant Admin access — You must log in as a Tenant Admin to deploy models from the catalog.

-- Model catalog — The model you want to deploy must be available in the Bridge model catalog (see Prepare Model below).
+- Model catalog — The model you want to deploy must be available in Bridge model catalog (see Prepare Model below).

 - Endpoint (optional) — For some models you may need to create or select an endpoint (e.g., an LLM endpoint) before or during deployment.